dword-design/nuxt-mail/README.md

 }
 ```

+Also, the module not work for static sites (via `nuxt generate`) because the module creates a server route.

 ## Debugging mail errors

 If the mail doesn't get sent, you can debug the error using the browser developer tools.
 If a 500 error is thrown (check out the console output), you can find the error message in the Network tab.
 For Chrome users, open the Network tab, then find the "send" request.
 Open it and select the "Response" tab.
 There it should show the error message.
 In most cases, it is related to authentication with the SMTP server.